-- (4) three audiologists licensed under sections 148.511 to 148.5198, two of whom are currently and have been, for the five years immediately preceding the appointment, engaged in the practice of audiology and the dispensing of prescription hearing instruments aids in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, industry, and government agencies; - (5) one nonaudiologist prescription hearing instrument aid dispenser recommended by a professional association representing prescription hearing instrument aid dispensers; and - (6) one physician licensed under chapter 147 and certified by the American Board of 24.10 Otolaryngology, Head and Neck Surgery. - Sec.
-38. Minnesota Statutes 2022, section 148.5197, is amended to read:
+- (3) one speech-language pathologist licensed under sections 148.511 to 148.5198, who is currently and has been, for the five years immediately preceding the appointment, employed by a Minnesota public school district or a Minnesota public school district consortium that is authorized by Minnesota Statutes and who is licensed in speech-language pathology by the Professional Educator Licensing and Standards Board; - (4) three audiologists licensed under sections 148.511 to 148.5198, two of whom are currently and have been, for the five years immediately preceding the appointment, engaged in the practice of audiology and the dispensing of prescription hearing instruments aids in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, industry, and government agencies; - (5) one nonaudiologist hearing instrument aid dispenser recommended by a professional association representing hearing instrument aid dispensers; and - 29.19 (6) one physician licensed under chapter 147 and certified by the American Board of Otolaryngology, Head and Neck Surgery. - Sec.
+44. Minnesota Statutes 2022, section 148.5197, is amended to read: